 2nd Floor, purple door

 Rachel Burnett, Brendan Dahl, Kate Leone, Sylvie Miller, Nate Nagjavara, Julian Shapiro-Barnum & Maya Zarate-Ramirez

 With his fast-talking style, “Professor” Harold Hill convinces the parents of River City to buy instruments and uniforms for their youngsters in order to save them, but chaos ensues as Hill’s credentials are questioned and he is called upon to prove himself to the citizens of River City.
-This hit Broadway musical comedy from composer Meredith Wilson features such classics as Seventy-Six Trombones, Till There Was You, Goodnight, My Someone, Ya Got Trouble and more.
+This hit Broadway musical comedy from composer Meredith Willson features such classics as Seventy-Six Trombones, Till There Was You, Goodnight, My Someone, Ya Got Trouble and more.

 Directed by John Rea

 Choreography by Liz Fredette

 Auditions for actors between the ages of 7 and 18 are on Wednesday, September 16 from 6-8 PM.
 Boys should prepare Seventy-Six Trombones or Till There Was You.
 Girls should prepare Goodnight, My Someone or Pick a Little, Talk a Little.
 There will be a dance audition, as well.
 Rehearsals begin September 21.
 We rehearse Monday – Thursday from 6-8 PM.
 Most actors can expect 2-3 rehearsals per week.

 December 4 at 7 PM